6 ways to get a better grip on your phone

 A very popular "write-in" candidate from the earlier version of this roundup (see the comments section), the PopSocket is a flat, self-adhesive plastic disc that "pops" out to give you a two-fingered grip and a stand, the latter always a welcome perk.

 Like the LoveHandle, it's available in a wide assortment of colors and styles, and you can customize your own.
 (The photo at right shows one I had made up for my business.)
-Prices range from $10-15 (around £8-12, AU$12-19).
+Prices range from $10 to $15 (around £8-£12, AU$12-AU$19).

 The PopSocket feels very flimsy, though, made of the cheapest, thinnest plastic I can imagine for something like this.
-I also feel like constantly "popping" the gripper will eventually make the adhesive let go of your phone -- though I haven't done enough long-term testing to know for sure.
+I also have a feeling that constantly "popping" the gripper will eventually make the adhesive let go of your phone -- though I haven't done enough long-term testing to know for sure.
 But user ratings on Amazon average to around 4.2 stars, so it's definitely a well-liked product.
 It's just not my preferred choice.

 Spigen Style Ring

 The Loop requires a case.
-The Lazy-Hands sort of does as well, unless you're okay with Velcro stuck to the back of your phone.
-No-go?
+The Lazy-Hands sort of does as well, unless you're OK with Velcro stuck to the back of your phone.
+No go?
 Prefer to keep your phone "naked"?

 Try a Spigen Style Ring.
 This is one of those picture-is-worth-a-thousand-words products, so I'm not going to bother with a lengthy description.
 Just see the photo to instantly understand how it works.
 The bottom line is the Spigen gives you an easier, safer one-handed grip for your phone.